LarsEKrueger/bite/readme.md

 * [ ] 2.1 shell program editor with preview

 # TODOs
+* [ ] Fix history entries to have no end-of-line
+* [ ] End history search mode on cursor left / right.
+Keep the selected line for edit.
 * [ ] Merge history during save
 * [ ] Indicate return code of a completed program in the GUI
 * [ ] Indicate which line was entered by the user and allow them to be filtered.
 * [ ] History search: Decorate menu
-* [ ] Show the full command line of a program
+* [X] Show the full command line of a program
 * [ ] Make the command line arguments of a program fold out
 * [X] Consume all stdout/stderr data before exit in `send_output`
 * [ ] Run iterator back-to-front and draw bottom-to-top to optimize common case
-* [ ] Put proper bug reporting email address in error.rs
+* [X] Put proper bug reporting email address in error.rs

 # Ideas
 * Integrate mosh functionality